Yubico/webauthn-recovery-extension/README.md

 deliberate, in an attempt to ensure that the user deliberately intends to do so and understands the implications.

+The authenticator operations are governed by an `alg` parameter, an unsigned 8-bit integer identifying the key agreement scheme to be used.
+Credential IDs for recovery credentials are always on the form `alg || <key agreement data>`, where the format and meaning of `<key agreement data>` depends on the value of `alg`.
+This allows for new key agreement schemes to be added in the future without changes to the WebAuthn-facing interface;
+clients and RPs are automatically compatible with any new key agreement schemes.
+Currently the only valid value for `alg` is `alg=0`.

 ### Extension identifier